 Another very useful site is the SacredBible.org, which contains online scans of the Leander van Ess edition which compares all four Clementine editions, and also includes a 1914 Hetzenauer edition (no “j” in this tho).
 All this material is free and public domain.

 But by the late 19th century various academics were getting restless.
 The Clementine Vulgate was a practical useful book, but it was not a critical text.
 It reflected 15 centuries of tweaking, but had started to drift – allegedly – from Jerome’s original.
 In 1878 John Wordsworth started the Wordsworth-White edition of the Latin New Testament.
 In 1907 a Benedictine edition was started.
 Neither produced an edition of the complete text, but the work done fed into the “Stuttgart Vulgate”.
+This is the standard critical edition of the Vulgate, aimed at giving us the text as it was ca. 500 AD, with an apparatus of manuscripts.
+It is a very valuable thing to have, of course.

 There is an interesting discussion of both by Ron Conte, a traditionalist Catholic, here.
 Another interesting comment is that the text of 4 Esdras in the Stuttgart Vulgate is 140 verses as compared to 70 in the Clementine Vulgate, as a portion of the text was only recovered in the 19th century.